denhamparry/talks/2020/01/PubConfLDN/README.md

 ## Ideas

 * Playing the conference game
+* Diversity
+  * Is it a tech conference or a US malita?
 * The game of speaking at conferences
   * [NDC London 2019](https://www.youtube.com/watch?v=si44LvcgXwU)
   * NDC London 2020 - Stand next to a derelict building